ASE-FS21-TrialNError/TrialNError-Client/README.md

 If a user wants more information for a particular app, he can click on the picture or the heading of the apps so he will be directed to the App Details page where all the additional information is displayed.

 ## Launch & Deployment - for joining developers

 To run the application locally, a Node.js version >= 12.10 will be need.
 Node.js can be downloaded [here](https://nodejs.org).
-Further dependencies will be installed with:

 #### `npm install`

 This command has to be run before starting the application for the first time.
+It will install further dependencies to Node.js.

 #### `npm run dev`